 Age: 54 years old

-He is over 50 years old and yet he puts to shame young men twice younger than him.
+He is over 50 years old, and yet he puts to shame guys that are way younger than him.
 A lot of actors are known for undergoing a rigorous training regimen when preparing for a role.
 A fellow Marvel co-star, Paul Rudd did a solid transformation for Ant-man at 45 years old.
 Other names that come up are Wesley Snipes and Brad Pitt, both of whom are over 50 as well as Hugh Jackman and Jason Statham.

 Frank stands at approximately the average height, being in the same range with actors like Anthony Mackie and Matt Damon, below Dave Bautista, Dwayne Johnson and Jason Momoa and above Zack Efron, Kit Harrington and Tom Holland.